Chris Villa

 See the Multi-column Layouts docs for the full documentation.

-APIs enable you to remove the wrapping element from Puck components entirely, which can be useful if you need to treat your component as a direct descendant of its parent (such as if you need to use CSS properties like flex-grow
+The new inline and dragRef APIs enable you to remove the wrapping element from Puck components entirely, which can be useful if you need to treat your component as a direct descendant of its parent (such as if you need to use CSS properties like flex-grow).

 const config = {